Varshith0592/Chatly-FullStackChatApp/README.md

 # Chatly

-Chatly is a modern real-time chat application built using the **MERN Stack** (MongoDB, Express, React, Node.js).
+Chatly is a simple real-time chat application built using the **MERN Stack** (MongoDB, Express, React, Node.js).
 It includes state management with **Zustand** and a sleek user interface powered by **DaisyUI** (Tailwind CSS).
 Chatly allows users to send text and image messages, as well as update their profiles.

 **[Live Demo 🚀](https://chatly-full-stack-chat-app.vercel.app/)**